abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 Some of Pratt's original terminology is less-than-intuitive in a modern context.
 That original terminology is still commonly used in descriptions of Pratt parsing and in the example code.
-The Typped package uses alternatative terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
+The Typped package uses alternative terminology which is hopefully more intuitive --- at least in the context of a Python implementation.
 The correspondences between the terms in Pratt's original terminology and the terms used in Typped are noted below at the points